 Absolutely.

-Bruce Orr on July 30th, 2016, meets with Christopher Steele, who authored the phony fabricated dossier.
+Bruce Orr, on July 30th, 2016, meets with Christopher Steele, who authored the phony fabricated dossier.

-And and what Orr does next is pivotal.
+And what Orr does next is pivotal.

 He meets with Lisa Page, Peter Strzok, Andrew McCabe at the FBI.

-He said, This comes from Hillary Clinton.
+He said, this dossier comes from Hillary Clinton.

 I don't know how reliable it is.

-And so here you have two investigators and two lawyers on Robert Muller's special counsel team that knew this dossier was fake and phony, and they were back in the summer of two thousand and sixteen uh in on the scheme to frame Donald Trump for things he didn't do.
+And so here you have two investigators and two lawyers on Robert Mueller's special counsel team that knew this dossier was fake and phony.

-And now Weissman and Ahmad are lead prosecutors going after Trump, which means that Robert Muller's investigation is tainted, it's compromised, it has lost all credibility and integrity.
+And now Weissman and Ahmad are lead prosecutors going after Trump, which means that Robert Mueller's investigation is tainted.

-And what we also now this is big that the that Andrew Weissman was also told about this, is it not?
+Now, this is big that Andrew Weissman was also told about this, is it not?

 David Schoen.